Skip to main content

 The Neurochemical Foundation of Mood

 Your emotional state is not arbitrary.
-It is the product of a complex interplay of neurotransmitters—chemicals like serotonin, dopamine, and GABA—that govern feelings of well-being, motivation, and calmness.
+It is the product of a complex interplay of neurotransmitters ∞ chemicals like serotonin, dopamine, and GABA ∞ that govern feelings of well-being, motivation, and calmness.
 Gonadal hormones, such as estrogen, progesterone, and testosterone, are powerful modulators of these neurotransmitter systems.

 Estrogen, for instance, is known to support serotonin production, which is crucial for maintaining a positive mood.
-When levels fluctuate or decline, as they do during perimenopause and menopause, this support system weakens, leaving many women vulnerable to irritability, anxiety, and depressive symptoms.
+When estrogen levels fluctuate or decline, as they do during perimenopause and menopause, this support system weakens, leaving many women vulnerable to irritability, anxiety, and depressive symptoms.

 Similarly, testosterone plays a vital role in both male and female emotional health.
 It has a significant impact on dopamine pathways, which are linked to motivation, confidence, and drive.
 Low testosterone levels in men are frequently associated with symptoms of depression, apathy, and a diminished sense of vitality.
-By restoring these hormones to their optimal physiological ranges, hormonal therapies can help stabilize the neurotransmitter activity that forms the bedrock of your emotional well-being, leading to a more consistent and resilient mood state.

 Calming the Stress Response System

-The body’s primary system is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
+The body’s primary stress response system is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 When faced with a stressor, the hypothalamus signals the pituitary gland, which in turn signals the adrenal glands to release cortisol.
 This system is designed for short-term activation.

-Chronic stress, however, can lead to dysregulation, a state where the body’s stress response becomes chronically elevated or blunted.
+Chronic stress, however, can lead to HPA axis dysregulation, a state where the body’s stress response becomes chronically elevated or blunted.
 This dysregulation is a common feature in mood disorders and contributes to feelings of being perpetually overwhelmed or emotionally exhausted.

-Hormones like and its neurosteroid metabolite, allopregnanolone, have a profound calming effect on the nervous system. is a potent positive modulator of GABA-A receptors, the primary inhibitory system in the brain.
+Hormones like progesterone and its neurosteroid metabolite, allopregnanolone, have a profound calming effect on the nervous system.
+Allopregnanolone is a potent positive modulator of GABA-A receptors, the primary inhibitory system in the brain.
 Think of GABA as the brain’s braking system; it helps to quell anxiety and promote a sense of calm.

 During periods of hormonal fluctuation, the decline in progesterone can lead to a reduction in allopregnanolone, weakening this braking system and leaving the HPA axis in a state of over-activation.
 Hormonal therapies that include progesterone can help restore these calming neurosteroids, thereby supporting HPA axis regulation and enhancing your ability to cope with stress.